 - Therapeutics such as gene therapy, novel drugs, retinal implants and optogenetics

-• Cell technology and regenerative medicine
+- Cell technology and regenerative medicine

-• Population studies
+- Population studies

+The Insight Counselling Service provides support for people and families who are living with sight loss.
 It is not just the individual who may need support, but his/her partner, children, extended family and friends.
 We work with all those affected, directly and indirectly, by sight loss.

-with stakeholder groups in the areas of health, science, industry and government to ensure that the patient voice is represented in all matters.
+Fighting Blindness advocates on behalf of everyone in Ireland affected by vision impairment.
+Working in partnership with stakeholder groups in the areas of health, science, industry and government to ensure that the patient voice is represented in all matters.
 We advocate for equitable access to existing treatments, novel therapies and appropriate care.